allytrope/variant-analysis/README.md

 For VQSR:
 * VCF for truth variants
-* VCF for training variantsls
+* VCF for training variants

 ## Output